As I’m sure you’ve heard we have an official opening date for Disney World’s newest land in Hollywood Studios, Toy Story Land, and it’s June 30th.

 Don’t freak out if you arrive (panting and breathless from almost being run over by scooters and strollers) and you the see the wait times for the rides already have an extremely long wait listed.
 They do this on purpose.
 If you arrive and see 240 minutes, maybe you’ll leave and try something else.
 Don’t be fooled!
 There’s no way the wait time is already that long.
 And if they’re coming way out of the entrance, they probably don’t have the queue fully open either, so it will look longer than it is.
 Just stay there and wait.
 This will still be the shortest the line will be all day.
 So whatever it is, you’re going to need to wait for it.
 Just be patient.

-Once you’re finished check out anything else you want to look at and then get the heck out of there before the mass crowds arrive.
-Then you can hopefully ride the other ride with a FP at some point later depending on what time you were able to grab.
+Once you’re finished check out anything else you want to look at in the new areas get the heck out of there before the mass crowds arrive.

 As I said above, they will be offering Extra Magic Hours to Resort guests so make sure you pay attention to the adjusted hours for those.